algogz/questions/freecram/freecram-questions.md

 [C]

 Explanation:

+The same with Q138, yet the answer are different, it's `A` for Q138, prefer `C`.

 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for Database (DB) Instances, making them a natural fit for production database workloads.
 When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 In case of an infrastructure failure (for example, instance hardware failure, storage failure, or network disruption), Amazon RDS performs an automatic failover to the standby, so that you can resume database operations as soon as the failover is complete.
 Since the endpoint for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention.